 We would also usually advise that dogs are fully grown prior to undergoing hip replacement surgery to allow the skeleton to fully develop.
 There should also be no other illnesses present and the dog should be in good general health and condition.

-A dog who is suffering from long term pain in the hips and is not responding adequately to non-surgical management, which may include use of pain killers, weight control and exercise moderation, would be considered a candidate for total hip replacement.
+If your pet is struggling to walk or play, you may be considering total hip replacement.
+There are a number of pain relief methods your vet will prescribe before considering the surgery, such as medicines or physiotherapy.
+A dog or cat who is suffering from long term pain in the hips and is not responding adequately to non-surgical management – which may include the use of painkillers, weight control and exercise moderation – would likely be considered a candidate for total hip replacement.

-If pain is relatively well controlled with management strategies and is in mild pain, a dog would not generally be considered a candidate for surgery at that time, although this may change if the disease progresses.
+If your pet’s pain is relatively well controlled with management strategies and is only mild, they would not generally be considered a candidate for surgery at that time, although this may change if the disease progresses.

 If you are concerned about your pet’s health, please get in touch with your local Animal Trust surgery and book a free appointment to discuss with the vet.